-Was a satisfactory resolution reached by either the Department Chair and the faculty member or by you and the faculty member?
+DEAN'S REPORT Date received by Dean Upon review of the materials provided and referenced above: Does a significant Conflict of Interest exists that would require a change in the faculty member's plans or behavior?
+No Yes Does a significant Conflict of Commitment exists that would require a change in the faculty member's plans or behavior?
+No Yes If either question was answered "yes," please explain (attach additional materials if necessary, reference those materials in this space): Was a satisfactory resolution reached by either the Department Chair and the faculty member o by you and the faculty member?
 Yes No If yes, describe the resolution.
 If no, explain.
 Attach additional materials if necessary, reference those materials in this space: Signature of Dean, Date:

-Date Dean's Report was received by faculty member I concur with the Dean's analysis and/or proposed resolution Yes No If no, explain (attach additional materials if necessary, reference those materials in this space): If no, do you wish to appeal the Dean's decision to the Conflicts Committee?YesNo (checking no has the effect of letting the Dean's findings stand without challenge).
-If yes is checked, route to Conflicts Committee If no is checked, route to Provost Signature of Faculty Member, Date: REPORT OF CONFLICTS COMMITTEE Date received by Conflicts Committee Chair (or representative) Upon review of the materials provided and referenced above, attach a summary and set of recommendations for the Provost.
-Date forwarded to the Provost with recommendations Signature of Committee Representative PROVOST'S REVIEW I concur with the report of the Department ChairYesNo DeanYesNo Conflicts Committee (if included)YesNo Is any further action necessary?NoYes If yes, explain: Signature of Provost , Date:
+RESPONSE BY FACULTY MEMBER Date Dean's Report was received by faculty member I concur with the Dean's analysis and/or proposed resolution Yes No If no, explain (attach additional materials if necessary, reference those materials in this space): If no, do you wish to appeal the Dean's decision to the Conflicts Committee?YesNo (checking no has the effect of letting the Dean's findings stand without challenge).
+If yes is checked, route to Conflicts Committee If no is checked, route to Provost Signature of Faculty Member, Date: REPORT OF CONFLICTS COMMITTEE Date received by Conflicts Committee Chair (or representative)

+Upon review of the materials provided and referenced above, attach a summary and set of recommendations for the Provost.
+Date forwarded to the Provost with recommendations Signature of Committee Representative PROVOST'S REVIEW concur with the report of the Department ChairYesNo DeanYesNo Conflicts Committee (if included)YesNo s any further action necessary?NoYes f yes, explain: Signature of Provost, Date: